 The kidneys have important roles in maintaining health.
 When healthy, the kidneys maintain the body's internal equilibrium of water and minerals (sodium, potassium, chloride, calcium, phosphorus, magnesium, sulfate).
 The kidneys also help to excrete daily produced acidic metabolic end products that the body cannot get rid of via respiration.
 Dialysis treatments help to replace some of these functions and are usually regularly performed three times per week on alternating days for approximately 3.5 - 4 hours.

-At Stony Brook Southampton Hospital we have a dedicated interdisciplinary team of Board-certified Nephrologists, including one on-staff, who are able to facilitate emergent dialysis at any time.
+Our dedicated interdisciplinary team of Board-certified Nephrologists, including one on-staff, are able to facilitate emergent dialysis at any time.
 Continued monitoring, treatments and care are available through our Barbara H. Lord Regional Dialysis Center, which provides state-of-the-art dialysis treatment for the adult population.
 The Center is a 5-time recipient of the IPRO 5-Diamond Award for Patient Safety.